Probate Q&A Series

 Detailed Answer

-When a probate estate closes, a court issues a final decree of distribution and the personal representative typically receives a discharge.
+When a probate estate closes, a clerk enters an order of final settlement and the personal representative may be discharged.
 In North Carolina, however, closing an estate does not always end the court’s power to revisit the case.
 Under certain conditions, you can petition to reopen a closed probate estate if new information or unresolved claims surface.

 Grounds to Reopen a Closed Estate

-North Carolina law allows the court to revoke a decree of distribution and recall letters issued to the personal representative when circumstances such as the following arise:
+North Carolina law allows the clerk to modify or vacate an order of final settlement and issue additional letters when circumstances such as the following arise:

 • Discovery of new assets, including bank accounts that were unknown at closing;